WDI-HoneyBadger/hw-w04d02-express-routes/README.md

 ## due date:
 Homework is due tonight at midnight!
-Help each other, ask questions, eat food, sleep well, pet a puppy.
+Help each other, ask questions, eat food, sleep well, pet a puppy if you can.